 The real question for many of us in the industry though is, "what next?"
 Not only are Millennials abandoning the concept of entering a showroom and dealing with underpaid salesmen trying to close the deal.
 They are actually abandoning the entire concept of purchasing a car.
 While leasing has been a popular trend for the past couple decades, this trend of car sharing and urban mobility takes things a step further.

 At one point, renting a car was something just for travelers visiting a new city.
 However, with services like Zipcar, you can have your choice of different types of vehicles ranging from a compact to a delivery van - rented by the hour for as long as you need it.
-Or if you know you will need a car regularly - but want to have simplicity, then there's car subscription services where everything is included from maintenance to insurance.
+Or if you know you will need a car regularly - but want to have simplicity, then there are car subscription services where everything is included from maintenance to insurance.

 The future is pretty exciting and while there will clearly be some business models that work better than others, innovation generally makes things better for everyone!